fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-angular.md

 ---
-title: Install using Angular JS| FusionCharts
+title: Install using Angular| FusionCharts
 description: FusionCharts Suite XT is a JavaScript library that runs on your desktop/mobile web browsers.
 This article talks about steps to install using angular js
-heading: Angular JS
+heading: Angular
 breadcrumb: [["Home", "/"], ["Angular JS"]]
 ---